 Or, like putting layers of papier-mâché on a balloon.
-At the end, it’s no longer just a collection of individual pieces, but an entire art piece—a whole, glorious creation.
+At the end, it’s no longer just a collection of individual pieces, but an entire art piece.
+It is a whole, glorious creation.
 It’s not the art, and it’s not the individual pieces anymore.
 It’s something bigger.

 Peeling back the layers and breaking them into smaller, more accessible pieces is part of this journey.